Rosacea Treatment in NYC

 What areas of the body are affected by rosacea?

 Rosacea most commonly affects the nose, cheeks, chin, and forehead.
-Rosacea may also affect areas of the body such as the neck, chest, scalp, eyes, and back.
+Approximately 50% of individuals with rosacea have ocular symptoms.
+While much less common, rosacea may also affect areas of the body such as the neck, chest, scalp, and back.
 Since rosacea commonly affects the same areas of the face and body as acne and can be associated with pimple-like breakouts, it can often be mistaken for acne vulgaris.
-Acne vulgaris, however, is a different skin condition than rosacea.
+Acne vulgaris, however, is a skin condition different from rosacea.
 Some acne and rosacea treatment options may overlap to some degree, such as oral antibiotics and V-beam laser treatment.
-There are additional topical creams that Dr. Green may recommend for managing rosacea symptoms and preventing flare-ups.
+There are additional topical creams that Dr. Green may recommend for managing symptoms and preventing flare-ups.
 When you consult with Dr. Green at her private dermatology office in Manhattan’s Upper East Side neighborhood, she will collect a thorough medical history and physically assess your skin condition to provide the proper diagnosis and develop a personalized treatment plan that best suits your needs.

 Unfortunately, there is no cure for rosacea.
 Rosacea is a chronic skin condition, and the rosacea symptoms may come and go.
 It is possible to manage and treat rosacea symptoms with various treatment options, including oral antibiotics, Isotretinoin, light/ laser treatments, and various topicals.
 Limiting exposure to the known common triggers of rosacea can also be helpful.
 The first step in developing a safe and effective rosacea treatment plan is scheduling a consultation with an experienced board-certified dermatologist like Dr. Michele Green.